Efficient learning of quantum states prepared with few fermionic non-Gaussian gates: Introduction

 where $G_A$ and $G_B$ denote Gaussian operations, and $u_t$ is a unitary operator supported on $\lceil\kappa t/2\rceil$ qubits (with $\lceil\cdot \rceil$ denoting rounding to the next integer), as elaborated in the Supplementary Material (Theorem~\ref{th:comprUni}).
 Notably, if $U_t$ is a particle number conserving unitary~\cite{Terhal_2002}, then $G_A$, $u_t$ and $G_B$ can also be chosen as such.

 Our proof of Theorem~\ref{th:1compr} is constructive, i.e., given a classical description of the circuit that prepares $\ket{\psi}$, it provides an efficient procedure for finding the compressing Gaussian circuit $G$ and the state $\ket{\phi}$.
 The decomposition of $t$-doped Gaussian states (unitaries) reveals also that they have a circuit complexity, i.e., number of local gates needed for implementing the state (unitary), upper bounded by $\mathcal{O}(n^2+t^3)$ (Proposition~\ref{prop:complexity} in SM).
 This provides a better circuit complexity upper bound compared to the naive $\mathcal{O}(n^2 t)$ implied by definition~\ref{def:tdoped} for $\kappa=\mathcal{O}(1)$.
-Hence, our construction reveals also a method to compress the circuit depth (and not only the magic).
+Hence, our construction reveals also a method to compress the circuit depth (and not only the magic), which might be used in practice for efficient circuit compilation of doped matchgate circuits.
 Remarkably, analogous results hold for the Clifford+T gates circuits~\cite{leone2023learning22PUBL2}.

-In the Clifford case~\cite{grewal2023efficient}, the notion of \emph{stabilizer dimension} was introduced for quantifying the degree of ``stabilizerness".
-Here, in analogy to this, we define the \emph{Gaussian dimension} of a state as the number of normal eigenvalues of its correlation matrix that are equal to one.
-By using Eq.\eqref{eq:decomAntisym}, it can be shown that a state has a Gaussian dimension of $n-t$ if and only if it is $t$-compressible.
-Therefore, $(t,\kappa)$-doped Gaussian states have a Gaussian dimension of $n-\kappa t$.
+In the context of Clifford operations, the notions of \emph{stabilizer dimension}~\cite{grewal2023efficient} and \emph{stabilizer nullity}~\cite{Beverland_2020,Jiang_2023} were introduced to quantify the degree of stabilizerness of a quantum state, and their connection to magic monotones was investigated.
+Analogously, we define the \emph{Gaussian dimension} of a state as the number of normal eigenvalues of its correlation matrix that are equal to one, and the \emph{Gaussian nullity} as the number of normal eigenvalues of its correlation matrix that are strictly less than one.

+Using Eq.~\eqref{eq:decomAntisym}, we can show that a state has a Gaussian nullity of at most \(t\) (a Gaussian dimension of at least \(n-t\)) if and only if it is \(t\)-compressible.
+Consequently, \((t,\kappa)\)-doped Gaussian states have a Gaussian nullity of at most \(\kappa t\) (a Gaussian dimension of at least \(n-\kappa t\)).